-Clinical trials involving new drugs are commonly classified into several phases.
-Each phase of the drug approval process is treated as a separate clinical trial.
-The drug development process will normally proceed through four phases over many years.
-If the drug successfully passes through the phases I, II and III it will usually be approved by the national regulatory authority for use within the general population.
+The drug-development process normally progresses throughout four phases over the course of many years.
+If the drug successfully passes through the clinical phases (I, II and III) it is typically approved by the national regulatory authority for use in the general population.

 For more information about the background and processes of clinical trials, click the following: